 Moreover, use the feature “Always Use HTTPS” to make all the HTTP requests to HTTPs requests properly.

 Setup redirect from HTTP to HTTPS

-If your hosting provider doesn’t provide this feature then you can use a plugin called “Really Simple SSL” to enable redirect from HTTP to HTTPS, so all your URLs start with HTTPS.
+If your hosting provider doesn’t provide this feature, then you can use a plugin called “Really Simple SSL” to enable redirection from HTTP to HTTPS, so all your URLs start with HTTPS.

-Install and activate Really Simple SSL plugin and it will check if your site have an active SSL certificate and it will also provide you recommendations based on your content before you activate SSL using it.
+Install and activate Really Simple SSL plugin, and it will check if your site has an active SSL certificate.
+It will also provide you recommendations based on your content before you activate SSL using it.

-Once the SSL is activated, make sure that all your URLs start with HTTPS instead of HTTP and even if one of your URL starts with HTTP, then web browsers will treat it as non-secure or partially-secure.
+Once the SSL is activated, make sure that all your URLs start with HTTPS instead of HTTP, and even if one of your URLs begins with HTTP, then web browsers will treat it as non-secure or partially-secure.

-The good thing is if you use Really Simple SSL plugin then it takes care of that.
+The good thing is if you use the Really Simple SSL plugin, then it takes care of that.

 I hope this article helped you, but if you face any trouble, you can ask me in the comments section below or contact me directly and I’d be more than happy to guide you through the process. 🙂

 If you liked this article, please share it with your friends and subscribe to the How-To WP Newsletter below to get the latest WordPress tips, tricks and how-to tutorials directly into your inbox.

 Please share this article to spread the word. 🙂